Custom Source Layers

 Back to Top

-If you are familiar with the necessary formatting now, you can move on to bringing in a fresh source.
-Here are two examples, including links to the data if you want to try it for yourself.
+If you're already familiar with the formatting requirements, you can proceed to bring in a new data source.
+Here are two examples, including links to the data if you want to try them out yourself.

-First, you need to find a link that either works as the direct URL template matching one of the formats listed, or you need to find a link that you can enter into the auto-configure box to have CalTopo create the correct link format for you.
+First, locate a link that either functions as a direct URL template matching one of the supported formats, or use a link that can be entered into the auto-configure box, allowing CalTopo to generate the correct format for you.

 you need a link to enter into the auto-configure box, labeled here with an arrow pointing to it